mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2022.md

 #### Discussion

-As expected, the number of NewRx messages sent with inappropriate trailing zeros, or missing leading zeros, occurs rarely in only XX% of messages.
-Add a brief summary of how data changed across quarters
+As expected, the number of NewRx messages sent with inappropriate trailing zeros, or missing leading zeros, occurs rarely in only 0.43% of messages.
+This rate increased over the four quarters from 0.35% to 0.53%.

 ### Measure 7: CDA Download